TobiasPSP/doneland_sources/components/power/bms/README.md

 ## Overview

-*Lithium ion*, *lithium polymer*, and *LiFePo4* rechargable batteries store huge amounts of energy.
-Protection is needed for safe operation:
+All types of *lithium*-based rechargable batteries store enormous amounts of energy.
+They need electronic protection for safe operation:

-* **Fire Hazard**: The stored energy can erupt in flames when the battery is physically damaged or short circuited, or when it is *charged* below or above safe voltage thresholds.
+* **Fire Hazard**: its stored energy can erupt in flames or explode when the battery is physically damaged or short circuited, or when it is *charged* below or above safe voltage thresholds where the battery cannot store the excess energy anymore.
-* **Battery Damage**: Discharging below safe voltages can permanently damage the battery due to irreversible structural damages.
+* **Battery Damage**: Completely discharging a battery below safe voltages can cause permanent damage due to irreversible structural damages of the battery chemistry.

-*Battery Management Systems* (BMS) are electronic circuits that help prevent damages.
-Often, simple *BMS* are already built into batteries.

-> [!IMPORTANT]
-> Once you add individual batteries in *series* to get a higher output voltage, you should always add your own *BMS*.
+**BMS** are electronic circuits that protect from these risks.

 ### Important Protection Features

-The following protection features should be provided by a *BMS*:
+These protection features should be handled by a *BMS*:

 | Feature | Typical Threshold | Description |
 | --- | --- | --- |